Briefly In English

 Statement on Human Rights and Climate Chance

-Wellbeing economy is a term coined by SOSTE and Finnish social and health NGOs.
 The wellbeing economy may be perceived both as a vision of the future economic and social model and as a certain, already existing sector of our society.
+The term coined by SOSTE and Finnish social and health NGOs.
 Read more about wellbeing economy.

 SOSTEs theses for European Parliament election 2019

 1. EU policy strengthens inclusion, sustainable social development and engages everyone.

 2. Free and strong civil society is a prerequisite for a democratic Europe.

 Future of Europe